xiaoye-hua/OpenManus/docs/components/README.md

 ### Prompt System

 OpenManus uses a prompt system to guide agent behavior through carefully crafted prompts.
 The prompt system consists of system prompts that define the agent's identity and capabilities, and next step prompts that guide the agent's decision-making process.
 See the [Prompt System](./prompt_system.md) and [Prompt Examples and Evolution](./prompt_examples.md) documentation for more details.

+### Memory Management

+OpenManus uses a memory management system to store and retrieve conversation history and agent state.
+The memory system consists of a Memory class that stores messages and provides methods for adding, retrieving, and clearing messages.
+See the [Memory Management](./memory_management.md) documentation for more details.

+### Context Management

+OpenManus uses a context management system to manage the context window for language model interactions and browser contexts for web interactions.
+The context management system includes token limit configuration, context window optimization, and browser context operations.
+See the [Context Management](./context_management.md) documentation for more details.